argoproj/argo-workflows/docs/cli/argo_resume.md

 ## argo resume

-resume zero or more workflows
+resume zero or more workflows (opposite of suspend)

 ```
 argo resume WORKFLOW1 WORKFLOW2... [flags]